sudara/alonetone/README.markdown

 * Unlimited mp3 uploads for musicians
 * Creation of playlists / albums
 * MP3 streaming and download
-* Basic artist browsing
+* Artist browsing
-* Tracking of listens and providing useful feedback to artists
+* Tracking of listens and providing useful feedback and statistics to artists
-* Very basic commenting system
+* Commenting system
-* Facebook integration
 * Feeds for iTunes podcasts and offsite flash players

 ### Current tech

-* Rails 2.1
+* Rails 2.3
 * Rspec
 * jQuery and LowPro
 * SoundManager 2 (for flash mp3 playback)